TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/UserRoundTrip.rst

 page (see `Static File Cache example <https://extensions.typo3.org/extension/staticfilecache>`__).

 The documentation URL is automatically resolved when the documentation is published on docs.typo3.org.
-The issues URL is considered here because it is closely related to the VCS repository aspect.
+The issues URL is specified, but not considered part of the round trip, as it usually does not provide a way to link to other aspects.

 .. _user-round-trip-project-types:

 Project types
 =============

+It depends on your project type whether all aspects can be configured or only a subset.

 .. _user-round-trip-typo3-extension-type: